Seatis/my-teaching-materials/cognitive-apprenticeship/drawing-lite/README.md

 ### Explain the math

- - What does it mean to conver from polar to cartesian?
+ - What does it mean to convert from polar to cartesian?
  - Show the research paper: http://algorithmicbotany.org/papers/abop/abop-ch4.pdf

 ### Implement the conversion